arm-university/RPi-Pico-projects-for-schools/Markdown.md

 **Testing**

 This project takes some time to test fully.
-It is worth leaving the sensor for a good period of time—possibly even a full 24 hours.
+It is worth leaving the sensor for a good period of timeï¿½possibly even a full 24 hours.
 It is also worth experimenting with different areas.
-Closed doors, room occupancy, proximity to a shower—all will affect the variations you will see and the more test data you have the more you can learn.
+Closed doors, room occupancy, proximity to a showerï¿½all will affect the variations you will see and the more test data you have the more you can learn.

 **Stretch tasks**

 - Add MATLAB analysis visualizations for the other sensors and compare the variations.
 - Collect data from different locations: the kitchen, near the bathroom, near a doorway, and a quiet room would all give different changes.
 Write up your conclusions from the plots.
-- Explore the examples from MATLAB—particularly the weather station—consider what other data analysis you could use within your own projects.
+- Explore the examples from MATLABï¿½particularly the weather stationï¿½consider what other data analysis you could use within your own projects.

 **Final thoughts**

 Variations in sensor readings can be incredibly useful.
-Spikes (up or down) in temperatures could indicate times when either the heating or the air conditioning is turning on—both of which use huge amounts of gas or electricity.
+Spikes (up or down) in temperatures could indicate times when either the heating or the air conditioning is turning onï¿½both of which use huge amounts of gas or electricity.
 Could you educate your family on the benefits of keeping doors closed (or windows open)?
 You could add a buzzer to encourage you to open a window rather than letting the air conditioning turn on automatically.
-Air conditioning— just in terms of power usage (and ignoring the potentially damaging coolant)—has a huge impact on the environment.
+Air conditioningï¿½ just in terms of power usage (and ignoring the potentially damaging coolant)ï¿½has a huge impact on the environment.
 During a recent heatwave 50% of the power usage in Beijing was running air conditioning units.
 Saving power, whether it is heating or cooling, can have an enormous impact on the use of fossil fuels and the impact of generating electricity upon the environment, working toward developing Global Goal 13, Climate action and encouraging Global Goal 7, Clean energy.

 ____